 Big Bites Tiny Kitchen is really a love story

 The photos have gotten better over time and the stories have evolved.
 The blog was initially inspired by my upbringing and family traditions.
 It grew into an account of my life with Mike in New York City.
 It uses the nuances of living and cooking in a small urban space to hopefully convince you just how important meal time is.
 Home cooking can be challenging anywhere, but in NYC it comes with its own unique obstacles.
-We cook in a small kitchen with no dishwasher, minimal storage space and the most inefficient rental refrigerator.
+We cook in a small kitchen with no dishwasher, minimal storage space and the most inefficient rental refrigerator in the history of rental refrigerators.
 Delivery is a tempting option given those circumstance.
 We’re grateful for the convenience of food delivered to our door at literally any hour.
 Some days it means we won’t have yet another sink full of dishes to contend with.
 Most times it feels just as easy for me to whip something up myself though.
 By the time we pick a place, deliberate over the too-long menu and wait for the delivery person to show up, we can be done our meal and dealing with those dishes.
 Yes, everything really does revolve around food for us.
 We talk about the next meal while we’re eating the current meal.
 It isn’t always convenient to cook it ourselves but it’s always more fun and infinitely more satisfying.
 As I write this there is noise coming from the kitchen – chopping, clanging and sizzling.
 The smell is savory and rich and wafting into the adjacent living room where I sit at my desk typing on an empty stomach.
 Is he making next week’s blog post I wonder?